sprklinginfo/iseed/README.md

 ### 3. For Laravel 7

-Create a iseed.php in config folder for override the default config
+Create a iseed.php in config folder to override the default config

 ```
 <?php